Another Word For HATE

 fear

-Noun : (uncountable) A strong, uncontrollable, unpleasant emotion or feeling caused by actual or perceived danger or threat.
+Noun : (uncountable) A strong, unpleasant emotion or feeling caused by actual or perceived danger or threat.

 Noun : (countable) A phobia, a sense of fear induced by something or someone.